michalgregu/tutteo-frontend-technical-test/README.md

 1. Click the play button or on a track in the track list to start playback
 2. Use the timeline slider to seek within the current track
 3. Adjust volume using the volume slider
-4. View basic audio visualization while tracks are playing
-5. Use the playlist to skip to the next or previous track
+4. Use the playlist to skip to the next or previous track

 ## Known Limitations